 where targetResourceTypeID is the resource type identifier associated with the resource addressed in the To parameter of the Create request primitive.

-If the value of the resourceType element is 13 (<mgmtObject> specialization) or 28 (<flexContainer> specialization>), the optional specializationID element shall also be included in accessControlObjectDetails:
+If the value of the resourceType element is 13 (<mgmtObject> specialization) or 28 (<flexContainer> specialization>), the optional specializationType element shall also be included in accessControlObjectDetails:

-specializationID = acr(k)_accessControlObjectDetails(m)/specializationID
+specializationType = acr(k)_accessControlObjectDetails(m)/specializationType

-If specializationID is present, it shall be matched against the mgmtDefinition or containerDefinition attributes given in the Content parameter of the Create request primitive.
+If specializationType is present, it shall be matched against the mgmtDefinition or containerDefinition attributes given in the Content parameter of the Create request primitive.

 The childResourceType element is mandatory in any given accessControlObjectDetails element of an access control rule.
 It includes a list of j = 1…J child resource type identifiers to which the rule applies.
 The jth list element is denoted as follows